 The Struggle to Scale

 When an organization decides to take the next step and scale Kanban company-wide, somehow the effect of Kanban fades.

 A major culprit for that is the fact that the organization continues to practice Team Kanban.
-As a result, every team is working on their distinctive board, improving their results on paper but still, the company fails to do so at the global level.
+As a result, every team is working on its distinctive board, improving its results on paper but still, the company fails to do so at the global level.